Assist in a busy hospital in

 Not only this, but you will get to witness a variety of cases and observe different medical practices that offer a fantastic contrast to what you may find in your local hospital at home.

-Whether you are taking your elective placement in South Africa, are looking to put your skills to good use or are just wanting to gain some medical experience, this is a unique chance to assist in simple but practical ways while exploring everything this amazing country has to offer.
+If you are looking to take your elective placement in South Africa, this is a unique chance to assist in simple but practical ways whilst exploring everything this amazing country has to offer.

 Get ready for some unforgettable memories both inside and out of the hospital.
 If you're looking for an adventure while volunteering then we cannot think of anywhere better than Cape Town.
 During your free time you can head out on safari, visit world famous beaches, climb Table Mountain and so much more.